 A synch license is the industry term for the license needed to incorporate a musical work into an audiovisual work, like a movie or TV show.
-An audiovisual work is a "series of related images,"19 and to "perform" one is to "show its images in any sequence."20 The crucial operative phrase in a typical synch license is that it conveys the right to use the musical work in "timed relation" to the audiovisual work, which nicely captures the "synchronization" that gives a synch license its name.
+An audiovisual work is a "series of related images," and to "perform" one is to "show its images in any sequence."
+The crucial operative phrase in a typical synch license is that it conveys the right to use the musical work in "timed relation" to the audiovisual work, which nicely captures the "synchronization" that gives a synch license its name.
 If you want to play an indie folk-rock song over a montage at the end of an episode of a prestige TV drama, you need a synch license from the publisher.
 Same goes if you want to use a soulful Motown classic in a fast-food commercial.
 These licenses are typically individually negotiated, and depend heavily on the details of the use.

 You can't get around the need for a synch license by hiring someone else to record a cover version, because you are still using the musical work.
 Your cover is, umm, covered by the mechanical license.
-But all that lets you do is to make and sell the cover version as a sound recording.
-Whether statutory or through Harry Fox, the mechanical license does not cover audiovisual works.
+But all Harry Fox is now owned by SESAC, one of the performing rights organizations discussed below.